 Transition to Nonprofit

-Gesa Power House Theatre is on the move in 2017.
-A 501(c)(3) nonprofit organization, called Power House Theatre Walla Walla, Inc., has been formed with the goal of raising funds to assume ownership of the theater by 2018.
+The Power House Theatre is on the move.
+A 501(c)(3) nonprofit organization, called Power House Theatre Walla Walla, Inc., has been formed with the goal of raising funds to assume ownership of the theater.

-Gesa Power House Theatre is currently a limited liability company, actively owned and operated by Mark Anderson and Dennis Ledford (and other silent partners).
+The Power House Theatre is currently a limited liability company, actively owned and operated by the Anderson and Ledford families (and other silent partners).
 As part of a transition plan, the current owners will gift their equity in the LLC to the nonprofit.
-Anderson and Ledford now serve on the board of the new nonprofit, and are joined by Ken Harrison, Barbara Peterson, and Bill Clemens.

 Gesa Power House Theatre has grown into a local hub for live performances, including in-house productions, rentals by outside groups, and private events.
-In 2016, approximately 18,000 people attended events held in the historic building.
+On average, 20,000 people attend events in the historic building each year.
 Originally the Walla Walla Gas Plant, the building was originally built more than 125 years ago to produce coal gas to light the streets, businesses and homes of Walla Walla.